Founder & Lead Editor

 Real Customer Experiences

-Overall, folks are pretty chuffed with the cushioning and support.
-Many describe the ride as "plush, cloud-like" and find the stability effective yet unintrusive, making it a reliable workhorse for those easy and long runs.
-It’s the kind of shoe your legs thank you for after a tough week.
+Overall, runners are happy with the cushioning and support.
+Many describe the ride as "plush, cloud-like" and find the stability effective without feeling intrusive.
+It’s a reliable workhorse for easy and long runs.

-The upper comfort and fit options get a lot of thumbs up.
-That new engineered mesh and knit collar are definitely winning fans for their softer, more accommodating feel.
-And, honestly, the fact that ASICS offers multiple widths (narrow, standard, wide, and even extra-wide for men) is a game-changer for many who struggle to find that "just right" fit.
+Upper comfort and width options get a lot of praise.
+The engineered mesh and knit collar feel softer and more accommodating.
+And ASICS offering multiple widths (including extra-wide for men) is a big deal for runners who struggle to get a dialed fit.

-However, it’s not all sunshine and PBs.
-Some runners have found the shoe can run a bit warm, especially in steamy conditions, despite the updated mesh.
-While many love the fit, a few have reported the toe box or instep feeling a tad snug.
-And the elephant in the room for some?
-Durability, particularly concerning the outsole, with a few unfortunate souls experiencing premature peeling or glue issues.
+But it’s not all upside.
+Some runners say it runs warm in humid conditions, even with the updated mesh.
+A few also report the toe box or instep feeling a bit snug.
+The elephant in the room is durability, particularly the outsole, with reports of premature peeling or glue issues.

 Let me share a couple of direct quotes that paint the picture:

-One user raved about the cushioning, calling it "plush, cloud-like" – you can almost feel that softness just from the description, can't you?
+One user raved about the cushioning, calling it "plush, cloud-like".

-But on the flip side, a less fortunate runner reported their "outsole peeling off after only 8km".
-That’s a tough pill to swallow for a premium shoe.
-It does make you wonder about quality control consistency.
+On the flip side, a less fortunate runner reported their "outsole peeling off after only 8km".
+For a premium shoe, that’s a tough one and it raises real questions about quality control consistency.

 Design and Build Quality

-Let’s get under the hood, or rather, examine the shoe from top to bottom.
-ASICS hasn’t just slapped a new number on an old design; there are some genuine material and construction updates here.
+ASICS doesn’t just slap a new number on an old design.
+There are real material and construction updates here.

 The upper is crafted from a new engineered mesh, which ASICS claims offers better breathability and a decidedly more plush sensation compared to its predecessor, the Kayano 30.
 They've also introduced a new knit collar construction, aiming for an improved, more comfortable step-in experience.
 From what I've gathered, the upper material is indeed softer and has a bit more give than the previous version, which should translate to a more foot-hugging feel.

-Now, the midsole – this is where a lot of the magic is supposed to happen.
-It’s primarily composed of ASICS's FF BLAST™ PLUS ECO foam.
-This stuff is their softest and most energetic foam, and impressively, it incorporates approximately 24% bio-based content.
-Think "cloud-like softness" combined with a trampoline effect for shock absorption and a bit of bounce-back.
-Tucked strategically into the heel is the REARFOOT PureGEL™ technology.
-This isn't your dad's old GEL; it’s an updated version that’s reportedly 65% softer than the conventional GEL, a real boon for those who land heavily on their heels.
-The midsole also houses the much-talked-about 4D Guidance System™.
-This isn't just a slab of firmer foam on the inside; it's a multi-faceted approach involving a flared midsole design, a wide base for stability, a nicely rounded heel bevel for smoother landings, and an energetic medial foam piece that work together to guide the foot and gently curb overpronation.
+The midsole is primarily FF BLAST™ PLUS ECO foam.
+It’s ASICS’ softest and most energetic foam, and it includes approximately 24% bio-based content.
+In the heel, REARFOOT PureGEL™ (reportedly 65% softer than conventional GEL) helps soften landings for heel strikers.
+The midsole also houses the 4D Guidance System™.
+This isn’t just a firmer slab on the medial side; it’s a broader approach involving a flared midsole, wide base, rounded heel bevel, and an energetic medial foam piece working together to guide the foot and curb overpronation.

 Flipping it over, the outsole features what ASICS calls HYBRID ASICSGRIP™.
 This is a strategic combination of their ASICSGRIP™ and AHARPLUS™ (ASICS High Abrasion Rubber) materials.
 The goal here is to boost both traction, especially on wet surfaces, and overall durability.
 The AHARPLUS™ rubber is specifically laid down in critical high-wear zones to eke out as many miles as possible.